 Types of Carpet Pythons

-• Jungle carpet python (Morelia spilota cheynei)-This carpet python is likely the most recognizable due to its black bands of scales atop a bright yellow background.
+- Jungle Carpet Python – The Jungle carpet python (Morelia spilota cheynei) is likely the most recognizable due to its black bands of scales atop a bright yellow background.
 It grows to be about eight feet and lives in a rainforest habitat in the northeastern part of Queensland.

-• Southern carpet python (Morelia spilota imbricata)-It lives in the southern portion of western Australia and eastern part of South Australia.
+- Southern Carpet Python (Morelia spilota imbricata) – The Southern Carpet Python lives in the southern portion of western Australia and eastern part of South Australia.
 It grows to be seven and a half feet long as an adult.
 Its scale colors are dark brown or olive with black splotches.

-• Diamond python (Morelia spilota spilota)-This carpet python is found in the eastern part of New South Wales and in New Guinea.
+- Diamond Python – The Diamond python (Morelia spilota spilota) is found in the eastern part of New South Wales and in New Guinea.
 It is covered in black scales featuring a yellow or white pattern of small diamond shapes.
 They are an average of seven feet long and have a docile temperament.
 This snake is a popular pet.

-• Darwin Carpet Python (Morelia spilota variegata)-This snake is found in a location in the northern section of western Australia.
+- Darwin Carpet Python – The Darwin Carpet Python (Morelia spilota variegata) is found in a location in the northern section of western Australia.
 Its average size is just under six feet long.
 The colors of the Darwin carpet python are a mixture of dark and light brown.
 This type of python is another popular pet snake.

 The most well-known type of this snake species is the jungle carpet python.
 Identification of a jungle carpet python is relatively easy due to its series of black splotches over a bright yellow background of scales.
 Though the average length of this snake is eight feet, it can be up to 12 feet long in size!
 Furthermore, they can be as heavy as 33 pounds.